impostorsguides/impostorsguides.github.io/rbenv/part-2/2-j-content.md

 }
 ```

 We have a test which is very similar to the one before.
 We create a fake command file named `rbenv-hello` which contains a bash script with completions logic.
-The logic tests for the presence of the “--complete” flag, and responds accordingly.
-The difference is, this script prints out each argument passed to `rbenv-hello`, instead of just printing out “hello”.
-We run the `rbenv completions` command for “hello”, passing two additional args, and assert that those two args are printed to STDOUT, in addition to the “--help” flag.
+The logic tests for the presence of the "--complete" flag, and responds accordingly.
+The difference is, this script prints out each argument passed to `rbenv-hello`, instead of just printing out "hello".
+We run the `rbenv completions` command for "hello", passing two additional args, and assert that those two args are printed to STDOUT, in addition to the "--help" flag.

 Now that we've finished the tests, let's move on to the code.